 2: The 5GMSd AF uses the Policy Authorization Service API and triggers a PCC rule activation.
 The 5GMSd AF provides the UE IP address, an IP Packet Filter Set with the ToS value and the UE IP address of the requesting UE and QoS parameters.

 3: As result, the PCF uses the Npcf_SMPolicyControl APIs to provide a new PCC rule to the SMF.

+4: The SMF uses the PDU Session Modification procedure to add/modify a QoS Rule in the UE SDAP entity.

-4: The SMF uses the N4 interface to provide a new Packet Detection Rule (PDR) together with other rules for the UE to the UPF.
+5: The SMF uses the N4 interface to provide a new Packet Detection Rule (PDR) together with other rules for the UE to the UPF.
 Once the new rule is installed in the UPF, the UPF starts taking actions on the detected traffic.